g7xtr/python-artifactory-cleanup/README.md

       Delete files from Artifactory

       optional arguments:
           -h, --help            show this help message and exit -r REPO, --repo REPO  Repository name
           -p PATH, --path PATH  Path to delete from
-        -t TIME, --time TIME  Older than.... (days, optional, default: 30) -d, --delete          Default is dry run, must given if you want to delete -v, --verbose         Show files which are/could be deleted --show                Show only result
+          -t TIME, --time TIME  Older than.... (days, optinal, default: 30) -s TIMESETTING, --timesetting TIMESETTING
+                                [never|since|older]: used with time.
+Meanings: - never downloaded AND older than [-t].
+Since: not dowloaded since [-t] days.
+Older: packages older than [-t] days -d, --delete          Default is dry run, must given if you want to delete -v, --verbose         Show files which are/could be deleted --show                Show only result